 - Hypothyroidism – when the thyroid gland doesn't produce enough thyroid hormone

 - Excessive weight gain

 - Decreased physical activity

 - Sleep apnea

-- Dental problems (hypodontia; delayed tooth eruption)
+- Dental problems (the absence of teeth; delayed tooth eruption)

 - Autism spectrum disorder